europeana/assembla-to-jira/README.md

 $ ruby jira_download_attachments.rb
 ```

-The downloaded attachments are placed in the `data/jira/attachments` directory, and the information is logged to the file `data/jira/jira-attachments` which contains the following columns:
+The downloaded attachments are placed in the `data/jira/attachments` directory with the same filename, and the meta information is logged to the file `data/jira/jira-attachments` containing the following columns:

 ```
 created_at|assembla_ticket_id|jira_ticket_id|filename|content_type
 ```

-which is used to import the attachments into Jira.
+which is used to import the attachments into Jira in the following section.

 ### Import attachments

+`curl -D- -u admin:admin -X POST -H "X-Atlassian-Token: no-check" -F "file=@myfile.txt" api/2/issue/{issueIdOrKey}/attachments`

 Now you are ready to import all of the attachments.
 Execute the following command:

 ```
 $ ruby jira_import_attachments.rb
 ```

 ## Field translations